SSH port forwarding with qbee VPN

 A general problem for industrial IoT applications is that some parameters need to be configured or they contain interesting information but the device they are running on is shielded from external access through firewalls.
 Often that makes sense as they operate an open web server on port 80 (http) or they have a low security web application setup with only basic login and authentification or none at all.
 Therefore these devices are isolated from the outside.
 But there is a technique called ssh port forwarding that in conjunction with qbee-connect and the qbee VPN will allow to relay data from the other devices as well.
-In this case the device running qbee acts as a remote gateway taking care of all VPN functionality out of the box.
-If you want to do that with UDP please follow this example.
+In this case the device running qbee acts as a secure remote gateway taking care of all VPN functionality out of the box.
+If you want to do that with UDP please follow the udp port forwarding example.

 What is ssh port forwarding?

-SSH port forwarding is a mechanism for tunneling application ports from the remote machine to a localhost port on your local machine running qbee-connect.
+This is a mechanism for tunneling application ports from the remote machine to a localhost port on your local machine running qbee-connect.
 So a secure or non-secure port (80 or 443) can be tunneled through the secure VPN.
 Then on the local machine ssh is used to make it accessible.
 Please see how a system diagram looks in the drawing below.

 In this example we have a device in a remote location that for example runs an HVAC application on